Jason-Tanis/GVSU-CIS350-THEFOURCORNERS/README.md

 </p>

-Upon opening the app, you will be prompted to either sign up or log in.
-If you have not yet created an account with Degree Dollars, you will need to sign up, completing all fields on the sign up screen.
-Once you sign up, your account information will be stored in the MySQL database, and you can log in to your created account in the future.
+Upon opening the app, users will be prompted to either sign up or log in.
+New users must complete all fields on the sign-up screen.
+Once created, account credentials are stored in the MySQL database and can be used to log in to the app in the future.

 ### Account Management